brson/brson.github.com/writing.md

   practitioners][ff].
 A project to capture a particular moment in time for the purpose of marketing, while celebrating the Rust community.
   I was proud that I was able to put this simple concept together in a single weekend.
-I also remain satisfied with the design, though some felt the colors were eyeball-searing.
+I also remain satisfied with the visual design, though some felt the colors were eyeball-searing.

 * [Refactoring `std` for Ultimate Portability][r].
 A proposal for how to refactor the standard library into portable components.
 I like